shawndibble/ultima/content/Sessions/4 - Entering the Tower.md

 > [!tip] We are to be the avatars of Minthara.

 We return to the tower where a team from the mage's guild shows up to arrest us.
 Instead we end up getting into a fight and killing all but 2.
-We
+We begin to interrogate the priest.

+> [!INFO] We reach level 8
+# Loot

+* Ring of Summoning - rainbow in color.
+Allows the user to speak to a specific animal. [[Ashken]]
+* Ioun Stone - went to [[Ba'dr]]